 What to Wear?

 Dress is casual at the summer school, and if you want, Highland dress is appropriate [but not necessary] for the Thursday student ceilidh.
-Sunscreen and bug spray are a good isea.
-There aren't too many mosquitoes about usually, but the sun is hot so sunscreen is a must.
+Sunscreen and bug spray are a good idea.
+There usually aren't too many mosquitoes, but the sun is hot so sunscreen is a must.

 Registration begins shortly after 12:30 pm, and will be located in the main hallway of the South Tower Residence, University of Regina.
 You can use Visitor Parking in Parking Lots 2, 3 or 4 to access the South Tower.
 Please see the campus map, which is also on the web site.
 After you have registered, you might be directed to an audition [pipers] for class assignment.

 Please bring your completed health forms and waivers to registration, and well as any outstanding fees (cash, cheque made out to "Sask Pipe Band Association")

 Parking on Campus